PatrickBaus/PID-CPP/README.md

 |Single Precision Arithmetic|1522-1558 Ops/Call|48-55 Ops/Call|
 |Double Precision Arithmetic|2827-2845 Ops/Call|1107-1200 Ops/Call|

-In conclusion it can be said, that unless you have an MCU with a dedicated FPU and do not need the precision of 32 bits, than it is recommended to use fixed point arithmetic for a 7-10x increase in performance.
+In conclusion, it can be said, that unless you have an MCU with a dedicated FPU and do not need the precision of 32 bits, than it is recommended to use fixed point arithmetic for a 7-10x increase in performance.

 ## Versioning